 The eggs are laid into pouches located in the 11th pair of legs.
 The eggs, even when dried out or frozen, can survive for a long time, and in arid windy areas are blown around; this enables colonization of new, temporary water bodies, some even as far distant as oceanic islands.
 Some populations are hermaphrodites.

 They are often described as "the oldest living animal species on earth".
 Triops canciformis first appeared 220 millions of years ago in the Triassic.
-Triops langicaudatus, on the right, appeared a little later.
+Triops langicaudatus, above, appeared a little later.
 It is the species most commonly sold as dried eggs to be raised as a pet.